paulross/skiplist/docs/source/rolling_median.rst

 Columns: 1024
 ^^^^^^^^^^^^^^

+In this test a 1024 column array is created with up to 131,072 rows.
+This is up to 134,217,728 entries at 8 bytes a float this is 1,073,741,824 bytes (1GB) in total.
 Running this on 1024 column arrays with up to 131,072 rows with processes from 1 to 16 gives the following execution times.

 .. image::
     plots/images/perf_rolling_median_shared_memory_cols_1024.png
+    :width: 500
+    :align: center
+    :alt: Rolling Median Performance, 1024 Columns

 Comparing the **speed** of execution compared to a single process gives:

 .. image::
     plots/images/perf_rolling_median_shared_memory_ratio_cols_1024.png
+    :width: 500
+    :align: center
+    :alt: Rolling Median Relative Performance, 1024 Columns

 Clearly there is some overhead so it is not really worth doing this for less that 1,000 rows or so.

 Columns: 65536
 ^^^^^^^^^^^^^^

+In this test a 65,536 column array is created with up to 4096 rows.
+This is up to 268,435,456 entries at 8 bytes a float this is 2,147,483,648 bytes (2GB) in total.
 Running this on 65,536 column arrays with up to 4096 rows with processes from 1 to 16 gives the following execution times.

 .. image::
     plots/images/perf_rolling_median_shared_memory_cols_65536.png
+    :width: 500
+    :align: center
+    :alt: Rolling Median Performance, 65536 Columns

 Comparing the **speed** of execution compared to a single process gives:

 .. image::
     plots/images/perf_rolling_median_shared_memory_ratio_cols_65536.png
+    :width: 500
+    :align: center
+    :alt: Rolling Median Relative Performance, 65536 Columns

 The overhead, by number of columns is very low.